Ranken Jordan Pediatric Bridge Hospital: History

-Ranken Jordan began as a small facility in St. Louis, Missouri on April 9, 1941 through the philanthropy of founder, Mary Ranken Jordan.
-It was a small, yet state-of-the-art facility, located in the country.
+Ranken Jordan began as a small facility in St. Louis, Missouri in 1941 through the philanthropy of founder Mary Ranken Jordan.
+It was a small facility located in a rural area.
 Children came to convalesce from polio, osteomyelitis and bone tuberculosis.
 Located west of Lindbergh Boulevard, the facility had no air conditioning.
 Many summer nights, the children would sleep on porch roofs, built especially for that purpose.
 As the children's bodies healed, they went on their way and others arrived to fill the beds.
 Mary Ranken Jordan visited regularly to have tea and talk with the children, all of whom she knew by name.
 The total expenses for the first year of Ranken Jordan were just over $15,100.
 Sixty-five years later, the average cost to run Ranken Jordan for a single day is $8,200.
 Mary Ranken-Jordan died in 1962 and left a sizable endowment to maintain her dream.
 In 2004, the hospital opened its current location in Maryland Heights.